Mental Health Facilities Northampton County, PA

 Community Services Group Lehigh Valley Partial Hospitilization

-Community Services Group Lehigh Valley Partial Hospitilization is a mental health treatment center in Northampton County, Pennsylvania, located at 54 South Commerce Way, Suite 170, 18017 zip code.
-Community Services Group Lehigh Valley Partial Hospitilization provides outpatient treatment and partial hospitalization/day treatment.
-Community Services Group Lehigh Valley Partial Hospitilization also offers cognitive behavioral therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-Community Services Group Lehigh Valley Partial Hospitilization also provides illness management and recovery and family psychoeducation.
+Community Services Group Lehigh Valley Partial Hospitilization is a mental health facility in Northampton County, PA, located at 54 South Commerce Way, Suite 170, 18017.
+Community Services Group Lehigh Valley Partial Hospitilization provides partial hospitalization/day treatment and outpatient treatment.
+Community Services Group Lehigh Valley Partial Hospitilization provides group therapy, psychotropic medication and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Some other services available at Community Services Group Lehigh Valley Partial Hospitilization include illness management and recovery and family psychoeducation.

 Learn More